-In the latest, Nashville Bike Week is no longer selling tickets until they receive their permit for the mass gathering law and has been ordered to stop per the State of Tennessee Health Department.
+Nashville Bike Week is no longer selling tickets until they receive their permit for the mass gathering law and has been ordered to stop per the State of Tennessee Health Department.

-Still no construction on the land that Axle claims was leased for 15 years, even though on social media the daughter of the land owners said that the family farm was not hosting the event.
+There is still no construction on the land that Axle claims was leased for 15 years, even though on social media the daughter of the land owners said that the family farm was not hosting the event.
 Recently, an attorney experienced in this area of law and licensed in the state of Tennessee, mentioned to me some very interesting points, as well as many others that have reached out to me as well.

-Still, no new face for the event, something Axle promised.
-He still hasn’t taken care of his multiple warrants which he promised he would after he originally said he wasn’t going to take care of it because he had “bigger fish to fry.”
-He still hasn’t paid his outstanding judgment of $249,000 from his conviction even though in an interview he mentioned $900,000 at some point.
-Here’s an idea- how about paying off that judgment first, since that should take all of ten seconds.
-There’s no cows to deal with, permits, nothing.
-It’s just a matter of sending a cashier’s check to the Court.
+Still, there is no new face for the event, something Axle promised.
+He still hasn’t taken care of his multiple warrants which he promised he would, even though originally he said he wasn’t going to take care of it because he had “bigger fish to fry.” (update- Mike Leffingwell is currently in jail on seven warrants in multiple jurisdictions)

 In the meantime, “ssshhh,” don’t say anything on social media or Mike Axle will block you within seconds.